strongishllama/strongishllama/README.md

 For anything work related, you can email me at tmillhouse@gitlab.com.
 For anything else, here are a few places you can find [me](https://millhouse.dev/contact).

 I try and be direct, kind and empathetic towards others.
 Leaving ego at the door and using language that is inclusive and easy to follow.
-When communicating with me if you feel I can improve on this in any way, or others, please let me know.
+When communicating with me if you feel I can improve on this in any way, please let me know.

 # Interests and Hobbies